Further School transport guidance

 Please see the guidance on who is exempt from wearing a face covering on public transport.

 We do not expect drivers to manage pupil behaviour please report this to the passenger transport department.

 Drivers are not exempt on routes serving special educational schools, drivers and passengers assistants are required to wear face coverings.

 - Zoned areas on public routes between public and pupils must be clearly marked

 - Zoned areas for each school on board vehicle, both dedicated and public, must be clearly marked

 - Face to face seating should be avoided, where possible

 - You should keep windows open, where possible

-- We will promote good hand and respiratory hygiene – we will ask parents to provide children with hand sanitiser for use before and after their journey and ask schools to encourage pupils to have washed their hands before they get on the vehicle at the end of the day.
+- Schools are to encourage pupils to have washed their hands before they get on the vehicle at the end of the day.

 - Parents are to provide their children with tissues to ensure the very important ‘catch it, bin it, kill it’ approach is supported.

 - If tissues are used on board the vehicle, they will be asked to be disposed of in a close lidded bin either on the bus or at school.